 During the climax, Blake’s father told her that Gibson’s adopted son, Neil (named after Neil Armstrong), was a Kepler.
 He was the legitimate son of Blake’s father, which proved that a Kepler could reproduce on Earth.
 Gibson knew the truth from the beginning, but he lacked a transmitter to communicate the information to Keplers.
-With Blake’s biometer, his wait got over.
+However, with Blake’s biometer, he could finally finish his mission.

-Why did Blake’s father didn’t want Keplers to return?
+Why didn’t Blake’s father want Keplers to return?

-While nothing is concretely underlined in the film, Blake’s father, from time to time, remarked on human plunder and exploitation.
-Elite Humans, in their greed, destroyed Earth of its resources.
-They exceeded the rate of exploitation compared to Earth’s healing capacity, as a result of which, the Planet turned inhabitable.
+While nothing is explicitly explained in the film, Blake’s father, from time to time, comments on human plunder and exploitation.
+As a result of their greed, elite humans depleted Earth’s resources and exceeded the rate of exploitation compared to Earth’s healing capacity, as a result of which the planet became inhabitable.

-These humans left for Kepler 209, and the utmost burden on the Planet ceased.
+These humans left for Kepler 209, and the utmost burden on the planet ceased.
 It started healing itself, and the remaining survivors, “muds,” lived a pretty nomadic life.
 When Blake’s father came back to Earth, he witnessed the healing process.
-He even got back his fertility and married a “mud” woman giving birth to Neil.
-Nevertheless, he didn’t contact the Keplers because he knew that the cycle of exploitation will spin again after their arrival, leading to another devastation and annihilation.
+He even got back his fertility and married a “mud” woman, giving birth to Neil.
+Nevertheless, he didn’t contact the Keplers because he knew that the cycle of exploitation would spin again after their arrival, leading to another devastation and annihilation.
 There was no end to elite human greed, and thus, he rebelled against Gibson.
-He even dropped his code “for the many,” realizing that Planet could only afford a few and not many up there looking at it like scavengers.
+He soon realized that the planet could only sustain human needs, not their greed.

-During her captivity, Blake befriended a mud child, Maila.
-Later, she was kidnapped by Gibson’s men.
-Maila’s mother, Narvik, and Blake pursued a rescue mission, and that was how she ended up on Gibson’s ship.
+During her confinement, Blake befriended a mud child, Maila, who was later kidnapped by Gibson’s men.
+Maila’s mother, Narvik, and Blake conducted a rescue mission, and that was how she ended up on Gibson’s ship.

 When Narvik attacked Gibson’s stronghold to retrieve her daughter, Gibson’s men thrashed her and announced a death sentence.
-Blake got furious.
-She questioned Gibson why he was abducted and educating “only girls.”
+Blake furiously questioned Gibson’s judgment and demanded answers to why he was purposely kidnapping mud girls.

-Gibson revealed that when Keplers would arrive on Earth, the average age of their women would be the 50s.
-Even if their fertility got restored, it would be too late for them to conceive.
+Gibson revealed that when Keplers would arrive on Earth, the average age of their women would be around 50.
+Even if their fertility was restored, it would be too late for them to conceive.
 Through mud girls, Gibson was creating a diverse and vigorous gene pool.
-They would be inseminated by Kepler Men to repopulate the Planet.
+They would be inseminated by Kepler’s men to repopulate the planet.

-At this moment, Blake realized that her father was right.
-Elite Keplers like Gibson thought that the human race needed the elites to survive.
+At that moment, Blake realized that her father was right.
+Elite keplers like Gibson thought that the human race needed the elites to survive.
 But they were wrong, and the “muds” were a living example.
-Gibson and other elite humans were just trying to create their supremacy.
+Gibson and other elite humans were just trying to create their own supremacy.
 It wasn’t a mission for survival but to maintain their sovereignty.

-In the middle of the film, Blake informed Gibson that she could connect the biometer to the Henderson Hub weather station and transmit it to Kepler 209.
-The biometer was lost when Muds took Blake, prisoner.
-She employed Maila to steal it from her pod.
-Still, before she can hand over the instrument, Gibson’s raided the tribe and kidnapped Maila.
+In the middle of the film, Blake informed Gibson that she could connect the biometer to the Henderson Hub weather station and communicate with the Keplers.
+However, the biometer was lost when Muds captured Blake.
+During her imprisonment in the pit, Blake befriended Maila to steal it from her pod, but before Maila could deliver the instrument to Blake, Gibson’s men raided the tribe and kidnapped Maila.

-Gibson found the biometer hidden in Maila’s doll with which his adopted son Neil was playing.
-In the end, Blake turned against Gibson and helped Narvik to overthrow Gibson’s stronghold.
-Blake thought that to communicate with Keplers, Gibson needed proof that humans could procreate on Earth, and she was the only proof.
-But Blake’s father defied her theory.
+Gibson found the biometer hidden in Maila’s doll, with which his adopted son Neil was playing.
+In the end, Blake turned against Gibson and helped Narvik capture Gibson’s stronghold.
+Blake knew that to convince the Keplers to come to Earth, Gibson needed proof that humans could procreate on the planet.
+She believed that she was the only proof, but there was one more piece of evidence.

-Gibson knew that Neil was Blake’s father’s offspring and thus a more concrete proof than Blake herself.
-Neil was a Kepler born on Earth.
+Gibson knew that Neil was Blake’s father’s offspring, and thus a substantial piece of evidence to prove that Keplers can reproduce on Earth (Neil was a Kepler born on Earth).

 Blake reached the Henderson Hub weather station, but it was too late.
 Gibson killed Neil’s mother and took him hostage.
 He successfully transmitted the message to Kepler 209, and they would leave for Earth as soon as they received it.

-In the combat, Blake pushed Gibson in the water and jumped along.
+In the combat, Blake pushed Gibson into the water and jumped along.
 The two struggled underwater, and Gibson was killed.
 Narvik pulled Blake out of the water and saved her life.
-She was reunited with her father, brother, and extended “muds” family.
+She was reunited with her father, brother, and extended “mud” family.

-Blake confronted a grieving Neil who just lost his mother.
-She handed over her father’s souvenir, a matchbox with pictures of the first astronauts who landed on the Moon.
-Neil also aspired to become an astronaut, and thus, the souvenir helped him support his dreams.
+Blake comforted a grieving Neil, who had just lost his mother.
+She handed over her father’s souvenir, a matchbox with pictures of the first astronauts who landed on the moon.
+Neil also aspired to become an astronaut, and thus, the souvenir motivated him to believe in his dreams.
 However, in the end, Neil asked the most inquisitive question, “Are the Keplers coming?”

-The last frame chronicled mud girls returning back to their families.
-Their families cherished happiness.
+The last frame depicted mud girls returning to their families.
+Their families celebrated the reunion.